NethermindEth/the-merge-scripts/README.md

 - nethku <-> Teku
 - nethysm <-> Prysm

-To run Teku and Prysm you need two terminal sessions. `screen` is a useful command for this and is installed by default if you run the main script with the `-s` option.
+To run Lodestar and Prysm you need two terminal sessions. `screen` is a useful command for this and is installed by default if you run the main script with the `-s` option.

 > Use systemd services instead of screen for production systems